Cheesebyte/cheesebyte/README.md

 ## 🤙🏻 What languages or frameworks?

-Current preference is .NET with C# as the main choice for back-end work and ES7 or TypeScript with React for front-end jobs, but any modern imperative or declarative language is great to learn more about.
+Current preference is .NET with C# as the main choice for back-end work and ES7 or TypeScript with React for front-end jobs, but any modern language is great to learn more about.

 ## 👋🏻 Why a GitHub profile?